 - Before getting started, consider what you envision for your business and lifestyle.
 What aspects of aromatherapy are you most passionate about, and how will you carve out a niche for yourself?

 - Keep in mind that this type of business can take some time to grow.
 Be patient.

 - Take the time to interact personally with your customers, and educate them without being pushy.
 Thank them for their business and follow up later.

 - Network with other alternative medicine practitioners who complement your work.
 A reciprocal referral system is a great way to build a solid customer base.

 How to promote & market an aromatherapy business

-While aromatherapists are spread out across the country, it’s a very tight knit community.
-Attend conferences whenever possible and focus on networking with fellow aromatherapists.
-This will offer you a strong support group and will help with name recognition.
+While aromatherapists are spread out across the country, it’s a tightly knit community.
+Attend conferences whenever possible, and focus on networking with fellow aromatherapists.
+This will offer you a strong support group, and also help with name recognition.
 Besides, you never know what you could learn.